Last Updated: 7/10/22 | July 10th, 2022

 What to Expect at Oktoberfest

-It’s great to see so many people dressed up in traditional Bavarian clothes (lederhosen for guys, dirndls for girls), having a good time, celebrating, and drinking good beer.
-I think these pictures and video paint the scene quite nicely:
+Oktoberfest is a wild, no-holds-barred drinking festival.
+An estimated 7 million people visit every year, with the majority of those Germans (they represent 85% of attendees)!
+You’ll see just about everyone dressed up in traditional Bavarian clothes (lederhosen for guys, dirndls for girls), having a good time, and drinking lots and lots of beer.
+These pictures and video will help paint the scene for you:

 You get a lot of people chugging beer….

 ….and a lot of people who fail at it….

 ….but no matter what, there’s a lot of singing.

 Outside the beer tents, you’ll find a carnival atmosphere.
 Literally.
 The grounds contain a carnival with games, rides, and even haunted houses.
 It is like a theme park in Anywhere, USA.
 If it wasn’t for people dressed up, you wouldn’t have known you were in Germany.
 (This is also where you’ll find everyone passed out from too much beer!)

 Inside the tents is where you find the traditional Oktoberfest you’ve come for: lots of hearty food, traditional music, large decorated tents, friendly people, large steins of beer, and a communal happy atmosphere that breeds friendship and joy!
 Everyone is here for a good time and in high spirits!

 All the tents are free to enter.
 Beer is typically around 12-13 EUR and most full meals are 12–20 EUR.
 Some tents offer lunch specials for 10-15 EUR and you’ll find tons of stands everywhere with sausage and wurst for 5-6 EUR too.